auth0/docs/articles/architecture-scenarios/application/server-api.md

 ## The Premise

 ABC Inc. is a consulting startup company.
 Currently they have approximately 100 employees and they also outsource several activities to external contractors.
-Most of the employees work from the company’s main office, but there are some teams that work remotely.
+Most of the employees work from the company's main office, but there are some teams that work remotely.
 Additionally, some employees frequently travel to customer locations and work from mobile devices.

 All employees and external contractors are required to fill in their timesheets every week using spreadsheets.
 The current system is inefficient and the company decided that they need to move to a better and more automated solution.

 The company evaluated several of the available timesheets application and concluded that it would be more cost-effective to build their own in-house solution, since they have fairly unique requirements which are not available in other timesheet applications.
 The ultimate aim is to allow employees and contractors to capture timesheets via a Web Application and also mobile applications for iOS and Android.

-ABC Inc’s contractors use an external tool to track their timesheets.
+ABC Inc's contractors use an external tool to track their timesheets.
 A Cron job will be developed which will read the timesheet entries from this external system, and automatically upload those to the timesheet application.

 ### Goals & Requirements